Scholarship · Entrepreneurship · Technology · Citizenship

 GLA will focus on the basics of reading and math, but not to the detriment of other key

 real-life learning such as financial literacy, persuasive reasoning, or scientific exploration.
-Students drill, but also think critically and express themselves through such methods as project-based learning assignments and individual student presentations.
+Students drill, but also think how to write a term paper critically and express themselves through such methods as project-based learning assignments and individual student presentations.

 Understanding each child’s areas of mastery and deficit is essential to creating an environment of high expectations.
 Scholars take assessments often and teachers use the results to structure their instruction.
 During small groups, scholars work in teams of 3-5 for direct instruction with the teacher.
 While one group of scholars works in these small teams, the rest of the class is broken down into two other groups: one learning through collaborative projects with peers, and the other learning individually using digital curriculum.
 After 30 minutes they rotate.
 These groups make up the GLA blended learning rotational model.

 We believe it’s never too early to start building a solid foundation of financial literacy and an entrepreneurial mindset.
 To this end, business curriculum and principles will be integrated in social studies and writing classes.
 The curriculum standards (modified to introduce even Pre-K students to early financial literacy concepts) are based on a set of competencies designed to prepare students to become knowledgeable and ethical decision makers as they fulfill their roles as owners, workers, consumers, and citizens in an increasingly global environment.

 “Scholar dollars” will be introduced to students and used to reward positive behavior,